 This timely book discusses the numerous forms of flawed reasoning that currently plague the realm of public discourse both in the United States and abroad.
 It provides and develops a working knowledge of the skills needed to distinguish between rhetorical claims and evidence-based claims.
-The author presents and shows how to debug numerous currently relevant real world examples.
+David H. Goldenberg presents and shows how to debug many currently relevant real world examples.
 Innovative discussion questions provide the reader an opportunity to practice and be actively involved.
-The objective throughout is pedagogy, not partisanship: to help the reader better understand current events, better evaluate public policy, and better identify the rhetoric in partisan debates.
-The second part of the book also provides “Basic Knowledge for Decision-Making and Evaluating Policy” which is a whirlwind course in concepts and methods that any intelligent citizen may apply in order to make informed decisions about policy proposals.
+The objective throughout is pedagogy, not partisanship: to help the reader better understand current events, better identify the rhetoric in partisan debates, and better evaluate public policy.

 List of Illustrations

 List of Tables

 Introduction: An Evidence-Based versus a Rhetoric-Based Approach to Understanding Public Policy

 Part 1: Logic and Evidence versus Fallacies and Rhetoric

 OneWhat Is an Evidence-Based Approach?
 Can Non-Existence be Proven?